MileHacker Logo

 Environmental Care

 Protected areas in Dehong Prefecture focus on biodiversity.
-Adhere to rules, stay on marked paths, avoid disturbing wildlife, and refrain from collecting plants or samples.
+Adhere to rules, stay on marked paths, avoid disturbing wildlife, and avoid collecting plants or samples.

 Waste & Water